HeiderJeffer/Project-SZZ-ALGO-for-Software-Reliability-and-Testing/README.md

 > The link (relation) between FIXED BUG and BUG REPORTED is a sequence
 > of revisions that had been changed.

-# FOR A SHORTCUT WHY WE DON’T SZZ START IMIDIATLY FROM BUG REPORTED?
+# FOR A SHORTCUT WHY DOESN’T SZZ START IMMEDIATELY FROM BUG REPORTED?

 > SZZ can’t start immediately from Bug Reported because the Bug Reported
 > is not define.
 SZZ must start from FIXED BUG even if the revision